WildPHP/module-tgrelay/README.md

 Telegram relay module for WildPHP.

 ## System Requirements
 If your setup can run the main bot, it can run this module as well.
+For the file server, a system is needed with sufficient disk space to host a very small webserver (will grow over time).

 ## Installation
 To install this module, we will use `composer`: